Sherlocky1809-PrzemyslawMadej/TravelAgencyProject/README.md

 ## 2. Main
 This controller operates trip management - it enables display collection of trip saved in database by parameter/s given.
 This controller is available via URL: http://localhost:8081/travel-agency/main.
 The controller has four endpoints:

+-> **GET /trips-promoted** which return set of trips which is switched as promoted.
+No parameter to insert.